The Ultimate Quick-Start Guide to Meaningful Engagement

 Brainstorm ONE piece of content that either: (1) educates, (2) connects people to one another and encourages sharing, or (3) welcomes members into the group.

 Make sure it alleviates a clear pain point or addresses a wish, and aligns with your values.
-In the video, I offer examples, and there are even more in this swipe file!
+In the video, I offer examples.

 Want an even deeper dive into this work and a safe space to practice it in?
-Enrollment to Engage Your Online Community is now open!
+EXPLORE THE CMJ COMMUNITY AND JOIN NOW!

 Watch the video below for more examples and see as I walk through how to do this with a few sample clients: